 Leaf Peeping Near Tucson: Fall Color on Mt.
 Lemmon

-Your 2 best bets for seeing a lot of foliage in the Mt Lemmon area are the Aspen Draw trail and the road near Bear Wallow Campground which is lined with many aspens and maples, which shine gold and red during peak season.
-The Aspen Trail is pretty easy and relaxing, although the entire Mount Lemmon area, as well as Tucson, could really do with more trail signage.
+Your 2 best bets for seeing a lot of foliage in the Mt Lemmon area are the Aspen Draw trail and the road near Bear Wallow Campground.
+Both areas are lined with many aspens and maples, shining brilliant gold and red during peak season.
+The Aspen Trail is pretty easy and relaxing, although the Mount Lemmon trails, as well as those near Tucson, could really do with more signage.
 In a high altitude, dry desert area like Tucson, the rangers really need to step up their game.
 Due to poor trail markage, I recommend stopping by the visitor’s center and picking up a trail map.
 Remember that you are in a high altitude area, so take it easy, drink plenty of extra water, and only go out to your comfort level!

 Other easy day trips from Tucson which offer a little bit of fall leaf peeping opportunities include Madera Canyon and the Ramsey Canyon Preserve.